Forensic dentistry: Organizations

 Several organizations are dedicated to the field of forensic odontology.
-These organizations include the Bureau of Legal Dentistry (BOLD), the American Board of Forensic Odontology (ABFO), American Society of Forensic Odontology (ASFO), the International Organization for Forensic Odonto-Stomatology (IOFOS) and the Association Forensic Odontology For Human Rights (AFOHR).
+These organizations include the Bureau of Legal Dentistry (BOLD), the American Board of Forensic Odontology (ABFO), American Society of Forensic Odontology (ASFO), the International Organization for Forensic Odonto-Stomatology (IOFOS) and the Association Forensic Odontology For Human Rights (AFOHR), and the Indo-Pacific Academy of Forensic Odontology (INPAFO).
 Countries have their own forensic Odontological societies, including the British Association for Forensic Odontology (BAFO) and the Australian Society of Forensic Odontology (AuSFO).
-In 1996, BOLD was created at the University of British Columbia to develop new technology and techniques in forensic odontology.
-The University of British Columbia program is the only one in North America that provides graduate training in forensic odontology.
+Associations offering humanitarian and pro bono services include AFOHR and Dental Team DVI Italia.

-In Canada, The Royal College of Dentists has not recognized forensic odontology therefore there is no organization for Canada, however, there are three well-developed and trained groups for forensic dentistry.
-These groups include British Columbia, Ontario, and Quebec.
-British Columbia has a team called BC Forensic Odontology Response Team (BC_FORT) which is led by six dentists.
-They focus on disaster-victim identification work.
-Ontario has a team of ten forensic dentists called the Province of Ontario Dental Identification Team (PODIT).
-Quebec has a team that is run out of McGill University and they offer a well-established forensic dentistry online course that focuses on human bite-mark evidence.
-These teams are kept small in order to maintain a relationship between forensic dentists and casework.
+In Canada, The Royal College of Dentists has not recognized forensic odontology therefore there is no organization for Canada, however, there are three small groups for forensic dentistry: BC Forensic Odontology Response Team (BC_FORT), Province of Ontario Dental Identification Team (PODIT), and a team in Quebec run out of McGill University.

 The Bureau of Legal Dentistry encourages the use of multiple dental impressions to create a “dental lineup”, similar to a suspect lineup used to identify alleged perpetrators of crime.
 Currently, dental impressions collected as evidence are compared only to those collected from a given suspect, which may bias the resulting outcome.
 Using multiple dental impressions in a lineup may enable forensic odontologists to significantly decrease the current bias in matching bite marks to the teeth of a suspect.
 The organization BOLD also supports the creation of a database of dental records, which could help in verifying dental uniqueness.
 This database could be created using criminal records or possibly all dental patients.

 In 1984, the ABFO attempted to diminish the discrepancies and increase the validity of bite mark analysis by creating bite mark methodology guidelines.
 The guidelines attempt to establish standard terminology in describing bite marks and that reduces the risk of biased results.
 The ABFO also provides advice on how to effectively collect and preserve evidence.
 For example, they recommend that the collection of DNA evidence and detailed photographs of bites be taken together at the crime scene.
 The guidelines also outline how and what a forensic odontologist should record, such as the location, contours, shape, and size of a bite mark.
 They also provide a system of scoring to assess the degree to which a suspect's dental profile and bite mark match.
 According to the ABFO, the guidelines are not a mandate of methods to be used, but a list of generally accepted methods.